 Ayden is an absolute miracle.
-He lived through a very traumatic birth in which he and I (his mother) almost did not survive.
-When he was delivered it was discovered that the umbilical cord was ruptured meaning that we both were losing blood rapidly.
-He was all tangled and wrapped in the cord.
-As the doctor started to untangle him the umbilical cord literally broke off at his stomach leaving no cord stump to clamp to stop the bleeding.
-It was very intense.
-Eventually the doctor was able to stop the bleeding.
-Afterwards he was rushed off to the NICU for observation.
-They almost had to give me a blood transfusion due to the blood loss.
-The doctors and nurses were in shock and said they have never seen anything like that happen before.
-Turns out the umbilical cord was deformed and never developed the protective outer layer called Wharton’s Jelly.
-This is very rare.
-I have done research and have only found 5 or 6 cases where this has happened and every time the baby miscarried because the cord was not able to sustain the entire 9 months.
-There was one case in which the baby made it full term but died shortly after birth.
-I really do wonder if my son is the only survivor of this particular defect.As if that is not enough, that is not all…the day after Ayden was born the doctor said that she noticed some signs of Down Syndrome and was having him tested.
-After a week we got the results that Ayden did indeed have Down Syndrome.
-But it did not matter to us, because he was our miracle and we knew that God had a purpose for him after overcoming Miracle Child Story Form such great odds.
-And as if that was not enough, after two weeks in the NICU Ayden was transferred to CHOA where he was diagnosed with leukemia.
-It is a type of leukemia that is
+He lived through a very traumatic birth in which he and his mother almost did not survive.
+When he was delivered, it was discovered that the umbilical cord was ruptured, so they were both losing blood rapidly.
+He was wrapped in the cord.
+As the doctor started to untangle him, the umbilical cord broke off at his stomach leaving no cord stump to clamp to stop the bleeding.
+Eventually the doctor was able to stop the bleeding and he was rushed off to the NICU for observation.
+The doctors and nurses were in shock and said they had never seen anything like that happen before.
+Turns out the umbilical cord was deformed and never developed the protective outer layer called Wharton’s Jelly, which is very rare.
+There very few other cases where this has happened, and, in every other case, the baby miscarried because the cord was not able to sustain the entire 9 months.
+There was one case in which the baby made it full term, but passed away shortly after birth.